robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 - Andrea Piacquadio
 - Ivan Samkov

-## Diclaimer:<a name="disclaimer"/>
+## Disclaimer:<a name="disclaimer"/>
 Please note that this project is not for profit and is intended to be used for demonstration and learning purposes only.
 Although the pictures had a free to use licence on pexels.com - All credit goes to the relevant photographers.